 The USGCRP is an interagency initiative, mandated by Congress in the Global Change Research Act of 1990 to “coordinate and integrate federal research on changes in the global environment and their implications for society”.
 By making substantial investment in climate change research, this program has advanced our understanding of short- and long-term changes in climate, the impacts of these changes on ecosystems and society, and scientific information to enable effective decision making to address the threats of climate change.

 In May 2014, the U.S. global Change Research Program released the Third National Climate Assessment, the authoritative and comprehensive report on climate change and its impacts in the United States.
 The report can be viewed interactively on the web, or downloaded as a PDF in its entirety, or by section.

-President Obama and Vice President Biden have developed a comprehensive plan to invest in alternative and renewable energy, end our addiction to foreign oil, address the global climate crisis and create millions of new jobs.
-The goals of the Obama/Biden comprehensive New Energy for America plan are to:
+The Obama Administration had developed a comprehensive plan to invest in alternative and renewable energy, end our addiction to foreign oil, address the global climate crisis and create millions of new jobs.
+The goals of the Obama/Biden comprehensive New Energy for America plan were to: